emarsden/dash-mpd-cli/doc/src/usage.md

     dash-mpd-cli --ffmpeg-location e:/ffmpeg/ffmpeg.exe https://example.com/manifest.mpd -o MyVideo.mp4

-To send necessary cookies to the web server frome Firefox (where you have logged in to the private website):
+To send necessary **cookies** to the web server from Firefox (where you have logged in to the private website):

     dash-mpd-cli --cookies-from-browser Firefox https://example.com/manifest.mpd -o MyVideo.mp4

-If you want to interrupt a download, type `Ctrl-C` (this works at least on Linux, Windows, MacOS and termux on Android).
+If you want to **interrupt a download**, type `Ctrl-C` (this works at least on Linux, Windows, MacOS and termux on Android).